jmart5/calc_nicegui/storage/storage.md

 ui.button('add data', on_click=add_data)
 ```
 This will add the key `new_data` to the user storage dictionary.
 Note - only the current user will have their user storage updated.
 Each user storage is unique to a user.

+You can update values just like you would in any Python dictionary.